-Hence the preferred option Mid West Energy Project (southern section) satisfies the Regulatory Test.
-A public consultation will commence in July to allow interested parties to comment on that assessment and allow a submission to be made to ERA after considering any issues raised during the consultation.
+A Regulatory Test submission will be prepared and made to ERA after considering any issues raised during the consultation.
 The requirement to consult is specified in the Access Code.

 6.2 Options

 Western Power identified and evaluated a number of options to increase the power transmission capacity in the Mid-West region to meet the forecast increased electricity demand, together with a forecast increase in electricity generation in the region.